Connect with a certified trainer for free

 When to see a doctor

 If you have symptoms associated with posterior ankle impingement, you should see your doctor for an expert diagnosis.
-Your doctor will ask questions about your injury, symptoms you’re experiencing, and the sports you play.
-A physical examination will be conducted to identify areas of tenderness and swelling.
-Imaging tests, such as an x-ray or magnetic resonance imaging (MRI) test are helpful in identifying excessive bone formation or other conditions which may be causing your symptoms.
+Your doctor will ask questions about your injury, the symptoms you’re experiencing, and the sports you play.
+A physical examination will identify areas of tenderness and posterior ankle swelling.
+Imaging tests, such as an X-ray or magnetic resonance imaging (MRI), help identify excessive bone formation or other conditions that may be causing your symptoms.

 Non-operative treatment